-Hyponatremia occurs when sodium levels in the blood are too low.
-Symptoms include lethargy, confusion, and fatigue.
-It can result from underlying conditions, such as kidney failure, or other factors, such as drinking too much water or taking certain medications.
+It can result from underlying conditions, such as kidney failure, or other factors, including drinking too much water or taking certain medications.

-As the condition worsens, people may experience symptoms, such as:
+As the condition worsens, individuals may experience symptoms, such as:

-Mild hyponatremia may not cause symptoms.
-When symptoms occur they include:
+Mild hyponatremia may not cause symptoms, but when they occur, they can include:

 If the condition worsens, it can cause severe symptoms, particularly in older adults.
 Severe symptoms may include: